Feds go after DME attorney

 "I've never heard it happen in anything resembling this context," Caesar said.
 "That money is not unusual for a major criminal case and doesn't indicate the attorney was overcharging."

 "Every time the government tries to go after attorneys who are advising clients, they find a lot of backlash and a difficult time doing it," Caesar said.
-"Judges believe the constitution is important and that people are entitled to have advocates who do the best job they can for them.
+"Judges believe the Constitution is important and that people are entitled to have advocates who do the best job they can for them.
 This seems to serve no purpose than to be a chilling effect."

 Simon's client has been charged with taking part in a scheme that defrauded Medicare out of $2 million by billing for medically unnecessary power wheelchairs.
 Simon said he was paid out of an account that was not the initial subject of the government's indictment.

-In the past, for example, to avoid the chance of being paid with ill-gotten gains, Perling's firm has asked to be paid by family members not involved in the client's business.
+In the past, for example, to avoid the chance of being paid with ill-gotten gains, Perling's firm has asked to be paid by family member not involved in the client's business.
 If they have concerns about being paid with illegal money, attorneys may also request that payment come from a home equity loan or an account not connected to the business.

 "It is just a tactic the government uses to make it hard for defendants to exercise their rights to defend themselves," Perling said.